pyrypajunen/Ethereum-implementation/assetTokenization/README.md

 ### TODO-list
-1. Write that I learn
+1. Write what I learn
 2. Which technology I used during the project